 Colour Packs are available in my Wool Warehouse Shop HERE and include a printed written-only version of the pattern.
+You can also buy yarn packs from Deramores HERE.
 If you live in South Africa, you will soon be able to buy yarn packs from Be Inspired.
 For a full list of Scheepjes stockists, visit Scheepjes (NL).

 If you are using the yarn packs (or the suggested yarn amounts), it is important that you try to match the gauge suggested below.
 Otherwise, you might run out of yarn.
 The colour packs contain an extra skein of Garland (852) to ensure that minor changes in gauge don’t leave you short.
 If you are buying the yarns separately, I suggest buying an extra skein of Garland if you want to make sure that you don’t run out of yarn.